MSUWebappGroup4/WebAppRepo/README.md

 #rails s -b 0.0.0.0
 (Host the rails server)

-CTRL+C to kill the server to return to the normal work terminal)
+<CTRL+C> to kill the server to return to the normal work terminal.